top of page

 Giant's Coffin Mammoth Cave

-The initial moniker bestowed upon this landmark was "Steamboat," but as the 1840s unfolded, visitors collectively envisioned it as a colossal coffin fit for a giant.
+More on Giant's Coffin.
+The initial moniker bestowed upon the landmark was "Steamboat," but as the 1840s unfolded, visitors collectively envisioned it as a colossal coffin fit for a giant.
 Guides began crafting narratives about an ancient race of giants that once traversed this terrain.
 Among them, a young giant named Cozad made daily excursions into the depths of a cave, discovering a realm untouched by sunlight, inhabited by peculiar creatures thriving in darkness.
 Cozad formed a bond with these beings, pledging to safeguard them and their abode.

 Local tribes, acknowledging Cozad's benevolence, made daily offerings at the cave entrance.
 Despite the passage of time, the offerings vanished each night, fostering a harmonious relationship between the tribes and Cozad.
 The entrance to the underworld remained accessible, contingent on the preservation of the cave and its inhabitants.